 OPERATION C.R.E.S.T.

-AN EFFORT TO PARTNER STUDENTS AND VETERANS TO LEAD, LEARN, & SERVE
+AN EFFORT TO PARTNER STUDENTS AND VETERANS TO LEARN, SERVE & LEAD

-Operation C.R.E.S.T. is an effort to provide young people with memorable leadership experiences inspired by the heroes of Flight 93 and facilitated by America's veterans.
-Focusing on the core leadership attributes of Courage, Resilience, Empowerment, Service, and Teamwork, veterans and students join forces to unleash a wave of positive impact in their communities through powerful conversations about history, memorable learning activities that inform and inspire, and community service events that put leadership ideas into action.
+Operation CREST is an effort to provide young people with memorable leadership experiences inspired by the heroes of Flight 93 and facilitated by America's Veterans.
+Focusing on the core leadership attributes of Courage, Resilience, Empowerment, Service, and Teamwork, Veterans and students join forces to unleash a wave of positive impact in their communities through powerful conversations about history, memorable learning activities that inform and inspire, and community service events that put leadership ideas into action.

 HEAR THE CONVERSATION VIA THE OPERATION C.R.E.S.T.
 PODCAST

-The Operation C.R.E.S.T. podcast is a student-led production where veterans share their memories of Courage, Resilience, Empowerment, Service, and Teamwork during their time while enlisted in the Armed Services.
-Students are given the opportunity to learn important lessons from these conversations, and are tasked with a service opportunity of their own: the digital preservation of the veteran experience as a part of the Library of Congress' Veterans History Project.
+The Operation C.R.E.S.T. podcast is a student-led production where Veterans share their memories of Courage, Resilience, Empowerment, Service, and Teamwork during their time while enlisted in the Armed Services.
+Students are given the opportunity to learn important lessons from these conversations, and are tasked with a service opportunity of their own: the digital preservation of the Veteran experience as a part of the Library of Congress' Veterans History Project.
 Join our students and veterans as they sit down and engage in important and meaningful conversations, and stay tuned for updates via our newsletter regarding new programs coming soon.

 POWERFUL LEADERSHIP OPPORTUNITIES FOR STUDENTS